philip13/ranking/README.md

 ### Guidelines

-This should be implemented in a language with which you are familiar.
-We would prefer that you use elixir, ruby, javascript, python, swift, or kotlin, if you are comfortable doing so.
-If none of these are comfortable, please choose a language that is both comfortable for you and suited to the task.
+This should be implemented in Ruby.

 Your solution should be able to be run (and if applicable, built) from the command line.
 Please include appropriate scripts and instructions for